 Rice contains all the amino acids essential for building and maintaining muscle tissue, and make up antibodies, enzymes, and hormones.
 These amino acids also help maintain healthy skin, hair, eyesight, and nousish the heart, lungs, tendons and ligaments, brain, nervous system and glands.

-Other health benefits of brown rice include it’s role in reducing bad cholesterol.
+Health benefits of brown rice include it’s role in reducing bad cholesterol.
 Brown rice contains oil in its outer layer (bran), and studies show that this oil can help lower bad cholesterol (LDL).

 Early oriental writings mention the calming and soothing effect of brown rice which has been confirmed by modern science.
 In ancient literature of Thailand, China, India, and Burma, rice is mentioned as a source of health, and brown rice as a healing food.
 In these cultures, rice is considered as a source of divine health and is used in religious offerings.